Though they are loyal to their family, these dogs can be shy around strangers.

 Texas Heelers have some common health issues.
 One of those is hip dysplasia.
 Hip dysplasia occurs when the hip joint doesn’t fit together properly.
 Limping, hopping, and running in an awkward way are all symptoms of this condition.
 Surgery is needed in severe cases of hip dysplasia.
 Other treatments for less severe cases include physical therapy, supplements, and weight loss.

-Another common health issue is called distichia.
+Another common health issue for Texas Heelers is distichia.
 Distichia is the growth of extra eyelashes at the edge of a dog’s eyes.
 This may seem like a small issue, but distichia can be painful.
 A veterinarian needs to treat this issue.

 Health and Entertainment for your Texas Heeler